angulardart/site-angulardart/src/angular/guide/forms.md

 1. Define a template reference variable on the (enhanced) form element.
 2. Refer to that variable in a button many lines away.

-## Toggle two form regions (extra credit)
+## Display the model (optional)

-Submitting the form isn't terribly dramatic at the moment.
+Submitting the form has no visual effect at the moment.

 <div class="l-sub-section" markdown="1">
-  An unsurprising observation for a demo.
-To be honest, jazzing it up won't teach you anything new about forms.
+  As can be expected for a demo.
+  Jazzing up the demo won't teach you anything new about forms.
   But this is an opportunity to exercise some of your newly won binding skills.
-  If you aren't interested, skip to this page's conclusion.
+  If you aren't interested, skip to this page's [summary](#summary).
 </div>

-For a more strikingly visual effect, hide the data entry area and display something else.
+As a visual effect, you can hide the data entry area and display something else.

 Wrap the form in a `<div>` and bind its `hidden` property to the `HeroFormComponent.submitted` property.